Aman-Raj-IB/SHREECEM-FinancialModel-EquityResearch/README.md

-# SHREECEM-FinancialModel-EquityResearch
-Here’s a **sample project/repo description for Shree Cement** (in the same style as your GCPL one, with emojis and formatted sections):

----

 # 🏗️ Shree Cement Financial Model & Equity Research Report 📊

 **Shree Cement Ltd. (NSE: SHREECEM | BSE: 500387 | ISIN: INE070A01015)**